mefistofelico96/bachelor-degree/README.md

 <a name = "operations_count"></a>
 ### Operations count
 This part compares the Barnes-Hut complexity with the exact method complexity.
-To run this part, open the `OpCount_main.m` file on MATLAB and run it.
+To run this part, open the `opCount_main.m` file on MATLAB and run it.